Pharmaceutical Distribution Business

 • Stagnant market growth due to controls over increases in national healthcare spending

-• Changes in pharmaceutical distribution and sales activities (response/compliance with guidelines)
+• Changes in pharmaceutical distribution and sales activities (in response to / in compliance with the guidelines)

 • Natural disasters and pandemics